Rainy Day Activities With Kids

 Board Games Equal Classic Fun

 No Stress Chess gives even the younger ones a way to play the game of chess.
 On one side of the board, there are pictures on the chess board to help plan your child’s moves.
-A deck of cards with specific moves take the stress out of chess while learning the moves that are acceptable.
+A deck of cards with specific moves takes the stress out of chess while learning the moves that are acceptable.
 Once your child (or even adults) have learned the game, they can flip the game board over for a traditional game of chess.

 With its small carry case, Pass the Pigs is a great game for travel!
 Players roll pigs instead of traditional dice.
 Depending on how the pigs land, determines how many points the payer gets.
 The first player to 100 points wins!